sumit-1412/AI-Voice-Assistant/README.md

-Certainly!
-Here’s an expanded breakdown in points without asterisks:

 - **Overview**
   The AI voice assistant is a Python-based application designed to help users perform various tasks hands-free.
 It combines voice recognition with action execution, making routine digital tasks easier and more efficient.